Tawnygoody/MS2-World-of-Rugby/README.md

     - Scrolling whilst playing the game on different screen sizes should be minimal, as this will detract from the user experience.

+- #### User Goals
+    - I want to know what the website offers, and easily navigate through the site.
+    - I want to be able to return to the home page at the click of a button.
+    - I want to be able to challenge myself with different difficulty settings.
+    - I want to have the option of turning audio on and off.
+    - I do not want to have the cards in the same position every time I play.
+    - I want to be able to contact the business with any queries I may have.